Global macro hedge fund returns fail to impress

 Louis Bacon's Moore Global Investments fund has fallen 2.6 percent in the year to November 18, while Fortress Investment Group's flagship macro fund was down around 10 percent by late November, one investor said.

-The market segment made famous by billionaire investor George Soros -- who made a reported $1 billion (636 million pounds) profit from a speculative attack on the pound in the "Black Wednesday" crisis of September 1992 -- was down 3.09 percent in the 10 months to October 31, the HFRI Macro (Total) Index showed.
+The market segment made famous by billionaire investor George Sorosv -- who made a reported $1 billion profit from a speculative attack on the pound in the "Black Wednesday" crisis of September 1992 -- was down 3.09 percent in the 10 months to October 31, the HFRI Macro (Total) Index showed.

 Caxton Associates, the $9 billion New York firm founded by Bruce Kovner in 1983, has eked out about 1 percent in its macro fund this year to November 30, while Paul Tudor Jones' Tudor BVI Global Fund was up 3.06 percent to November 25, the investor said.